microchip-pic-avr-examples/pic16f13145-cnano-manchester-encoder-mplab-mcc/README.md

 # Manchester Encoder with Configurable Bitrate Based on CLB Using the PIC16F13145 Microcontroller with MCC Melody

-The repository contains a Manchester Encoder implementation in hardware using the Configurable Logic Block (CLB).
-It uses other peripherals to support the CLB including Timers (TMR0) and Universal Asynchronous Receiver-Transmitter (UART) peripherals.
+The repository contains a Manchester Encoder hardware implementation using the Configurable Logic Block (CLB).
+It uses other peripherals to support the CLB including Timers (TMR0) and Universal Asynchronous Receiver Transmitter (UART) peripherals.

 The CLB peripheral is a collection of logic elements that can be programmed to perform a wide variety of digital logic functions.
-The logic function may be completely combinatorial, sequential, or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.
+The logic function may be completely combinatorial, sequential or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.

-The Manchester code combines data and clock into a single signal, where one clock cycle is a Manchester-bit period with a transition always occurring in the middle of it.
-Logic '0' is represented by a falling edge (HIGH to LOW transition) in the middle of the bit period, and logic '1' is represented by a rising edge (LOW to HIGH transition) in the middle of the bit period.
+The Manchester code combines data and clock into a single signal, where one clock cycle is a Manchester bit period with a transition always occurring in the middle of it.
+Logic `0` is represented by a falling edge (HIGH to LOW transition) in the middle of the bit period, and logic `1` is represented by a rising edge (LOW to HIGH transition) in the middle of the bit period.

 <br><img src="images/manchester_waveform.png" width="600">